Let 'Em In: Reception

 Cash Box said that it was a "better, more substantial tune [than 'Silly Love Songs'"] and that "McCartney's voice is at its best, and the rhythm of this one is dangerously addictive."
 Record World said that "with a loping beat and a brisk military drum sound, this should be another chapter in McCartney's success story."

 Release

 The song was released worldwide as a 7" single, except in France where it was released as 12" single (the first-ever McCartney 12") with both sides labelled "Special Disco Mix".
+A demo of the song, featuring Denny Laine on lead vocal, was included as a bonus track on the Archive Collection reissue of Wings at the Speed of Sound.

 It was included on the compilation album Wings Greatest (1978), as well as the Paul McCartney compilation albums All the Best!
-(1987), Wingspan: Hits and History (2001) and Pure McCartney (2016).
+(1987), Wingspan: Hits and History (2001), Pure McCartney (2016) and Wings (2025).
+It was also featured on The 7" Singles Box in 2022.

+Personnel

+According to The Paul McCartney Project: